Rhys Nicholson: Career

-In 2011, Nicholson featured in the ABC documentary GayCrashers, alongside Joel Creasey, in which the duo travel to the small town of Colac and perform a stand-up show.
+In 2014, Nicholson featured in the ABC documentary GayCrashers, alongside Joel Creasey, in which the duo travel to the small town of Colac and perform a stand-up show.
 Creasey had been the subject of a homophobic attack on an earlier visit to the town.

 Nicholson stars on the ABC show The Weekly with Charlie Pickering.

-In 2016, to highlight their view of the importance of same-sex marriage in Australia, Nicholson publicly married lesbian and fellow comedian Zoe Coombs Marr at the Melbourne International Comedy Festival.
+In 2016, to highlight their view of the importance of same-sex marriage in Australia, Nicholson publicly married lesbian and fellow comedian Zoë Coombs Marr at the Melbourne International Comedy Festival.
 That year Nicholson and Coombs Marr were also both nominated for the Barry Award for Best Show, which Coombs Marr won.

 In 2021, Nicholson served as a judge on RuPaul's Drag Race Down Under, alongside RuPaul and Michelle Visage.
 The same year they appeared on the panel show Patriot Brains.
 In 2022, they played Doctor Sarkov in Netflix's science-fiction series The Imperfects.

 On 31 October 2023, Nicholson released a book Dish: Spiels, Scoops, Emotional Outbursts and the Occasional Recipe.

 Nicholson competed in the third season of Taskmaster Australia, which began airing in September 2024.
 In 2025 they appeared as a contestant on Claire Hooper's House Of Games.

-In October 2025, Nicholson was announced as a contestant for the forthcoming third season of The Traitors Australia, set to air in 2026.
+In October 2025, Nicholson was announced as a contestant on the third season of The Traitors Australia, which began airing in August 2026.